Outside Studies Program

 The funds available for OSP places will be determined in advance as part of the annual operating budget of the University.
-This funding will be provided through an OSP levy on each Faculty proportionate to their academic staff numbers.
+This funding will be provided through an OSP levy on each School proportionate to their academic staff numbers.

 - Staff proceeding on an OSP may apply for a grant towards the substantiated costs of undertaking the Outside Studies Program up to the maximum amount as detailed in Notional Rates for Outside Studies Program Grants for 2015.
-Additionally, a Faculty may augment, from non-operating grant sources, the approved grant up to a further 25% of the approved amount.
-NOTE: The grant amounts and Faculty supplementation are adjusted with salary indexation.
+Additionally, a School may augment, from non-operating grant sources, the approved grant up to a further 25% of the approved amount.
+NOTE: The grant amounts and School supplementation are adjusted with salary indexation.

 - In determining the amount of the grant, the following procedure shall apply: